Meeting kids where they are

 We work with every youth (age 14-17) in the state of Texas who has been certified to stand trial as an adult or is currently serving an adult prison sentence in the Texas Department of Criminal Justice (TDCJ).
 Youth serving adult sentences are incarcerated at the Ellis Unit in Huntsville.
 We match youth with mentors, write them letters and send them birthday cards.
-Once a month we travel to Huntsville (transportation provided) for our First Friday Program to bring them pizza and hope through art, music and dance projects.
+On the First Friday of every month we travel to Huntsville (transportation provided) to bring them pizza and connect through art, music and dance projects.